Bigghis/bigghis.github.io/_posts/2025-04-02-FINETUNING.md

 ### Project Overview

 Form filling is a common task that can be automated using Large Language Models (LLMs).
-This project focuses on developing a system that can automatically extract relevant information from unstructured text and populate form fields intelligently.
+This project focuses on developing a system that can automatically extract relevant information from unstructured text and populate HTML form fields intelligently.

 The system may works in two ways: